stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, S, M<br>
 **Duration:** Instantaneous

-*You set fire to a creature that can spread to others.*
+*You set a creature alight with fire that can spread to others.*

 Make a melee spell attack against a target you can see within range.
 On a hit, the target ignites in a violent burst of flame, dealing 1d6 + your spellcasting ability modifier fire damage and setting the target on fire.
 On your next turn, make a spell attack roll vs the Dexterity defence of all creatures adjacent to the original target.
 On a hit, they take 1d4 fire damage.